CMSC447-SP24-BOMBAY/cmsc447-sp2024-bombay/README.md

 ### Create a virtual environment to contain and isolate any library installations.

-`python -m venv venv`
+`python -m venv .venv`

 ### Run the virtual environment.
 Make sure to execute any commands while the virtual environment is active.
-This can be verified if there is a `(venv)` at the beginning of the shell prompt.
+This can be verified if there is a `(.venv)` at the beginning of the shell prompt.

 The command for Windows and MacOS differ slightly:

-Windows: `venv\Scripts\activate`
+Windows: `.venv\Scripts\activate`

-MacOS: `source venv/bin/activate`
+MacOS: `source .venv/bin/activate`

 If you are getting an error from trying to activate your virtual environment for Windows, try the following steps: